dabeaz-course/practical-python/Notes/07_Advanced_Topics/02_Anonymous_function.md

-Note: `lambda` is a useful shortcut because it allows you to define a special processing function directly in the call to `sort()` as opposed to having to define a separate function first (as in part a).
+Note: `lambda` is a useful shortcut because it allows you to define a special processing function directly in the call to `sort()` as opposed to having to define a separate function first.

 [Contents](../Contents) \| [Previous (7.1 Variable Arguments)](01_Variable_arguments) \| [Next (7.3 Returning Functions)](03_Returning_functions)